Should DEET Insect Repellent Labels Be Updated?

 Official title: Consultation on DEET plus related active toluamides and its associated end-use products, Proposed Re-evaluation Decision PRVD2025-09

-Health Canada is reviewing DEET, the active ingredient in most bug sprays.
+Health Canada is reviewing DEET—the active ingredient in most bug sprays.
 The verdict?
 It's still safe to use.
-But the government wants to update product labels to meet current standards and add a warning about rare skin reactions like itching or rashes.
+But the agency wants to update product labels to meet current standards and add a warning about rare skin reactions like itching or rashes.

 Why This Matters

 Use bug spray in the summer?
 You're probably using DEET.
 It's in 201 products sold in Canada and has been around since 1957.
-This review confirms it's safe, but your spray bottle might get clearer instructions and a new warning about skin reactions.
+This review confirms it's safe but proposes clearer labels.
+If you've ever had a skin reaction to repellent, the new warnings could help you make better choices.

 What Could Change

-Product labels for DEET-based bug sprays will be updated to meet current standards.
-A new precautionary statement will warn users about rare skin reactions.
-No changes to the product formulas themselves are proposed.
+Product labels for DEET-based repellents would be updated to current standards.
+A new precautionary statement would warn users about rare skin reactions like itching or rashes.
+No changes to the products themselves—just clearer instructions.

 Key Issues